Isa-khan/Isa-Khan/README.md

 I’m a passionate Geomatics student at the University of Waterloo, with a strong focus on software engineering and data science.
 Currently, I’m honing my skills as a Software Engineering Intern at OpenText. 🎓

-I'm deeply interested in the intersection of data science, programming, and cybersecurity. 🔐
+I'm deeply interested in data science, software engineering, and cybersecurity. 🔐

 I'm excited to explore and contribute to the innovative possibilities where data science, software development, and cybersecurity converge! ⌨️